dabamos/dmpack/guide/README.md

 # DMPACK User Guide

-Install Pandoc to convert the [User Guide](guide.md) to HTML format:
+Install Pandoc to convert the [User Guide](guide.md) to HTML format.
 On FreeBSD, install the package with:

 ```